bioinformatics-ua/imageclef-toolkit/caption/merge-submission/README.md

 This program merges two or more submission files by concatenating the concepts.

-There are two conditions for a proper merge at the moment:
+**There are two conditions for a proper merge at the moment:**

 1. The file ids must occur at the exact same order.
-2. The domains concepts of each file are assumed to be exclusive.
+2. The concepts of each file are assumed to be exclusive.

 These constraints exists to make the program as simple as it can be to fulfill current use cases.